 The Super Robot Wars series uses critical hits, they do either 1.2 or 1.5 times the damage depending on the game.
 There's also a spirit command in some of the games that makes every attack made by that unit a critical attack for one turn.

-Disgaea has its weapons have a fixed chance for criticals, with Axes having the highest natural chance (30%).
-Disgaea 2 added the Professional specialist, which upped the critical hit chance proportional to its level (and it caps at 100), and the Item World's Item Assembly can up the critical hit chance.
-The Male Warrior dealt increased critical hit damage when at 25% health, and the Berserker unit in Disgaea 3 can get an evility that gives him guaranteed Critical hits when he has an axe.
+Disgaea: Hour of Darkness has its weapons have a fixed chance for criticals, with Axes having the highest natural chance (30%).
+Disgaea 2: Cursed Memories added the Professional specialist, which upped the critical hit chance proportional to its level (and it caps at 100), and the Item World's Item Assembly can up the critical hit chance.
+The Male Warrior dealt increased critical hit damage when at 25% health, and the Berserker unit in Disgaea 3: Absence of Justice can get an evility that gives him guaranteed Critical hits when he has an axe.

 Disgaea 2 also has an unusual in-story example.
 Very early in the game, a Prinny sneaks up behind Rozalin while she's not paying attention, and drops a bomb on her.
 Adell cracks the fourth wall to mention that it's this trope.